A living document of the tools I use daily. Inspired by uses.tech and the glorious tradition of nerds sharing their setups.

 Camera

-• Sony A7IV — Full-frame beast.
+• Sony A7IV: Full-frame beast.
 The autofocus is scary good, and 4K 60fps handles everything I throw at it.
-Perfect for building-in-public content and deep dives.
+Perfect for building-in-public content and detailed videos.

 Why This Combo